jlewis92/DevToArticleRepo/markdown/firstPost.md

 Once this is done, just commit the file and the GitHub action should run.
 All being well

+As I'm going through using this repository here's some things I've noticed to keep in mind

-**_NOTE:_** your repository needs to be public to get the code to work if you have any images, otherwise you'll get errors around images not being public
+- Your repository needs to be public to get the code to work if you have any images, otherwise you'll get errors around images not being public

-**_NOTE:_** You can have a maximum of 4 tags, otherwise you'll get unprocessable entity
+- You can have a maximum of 4 tags, otherwise you'll get unprocessable entity
+- Articles sometimes fail on first post, what you can do to get around this is change a little text and then push again
+- Images are cached by DEV.to, you can force them to update by slightly changing the file name